Teuling/Reacher/README.md

 5. Before running code in a notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.

+# Running the code

+Open ReacherControl.ipynb in vcode or jupyter notebook and execute the code cells.